 Group exercise instructors

 This position is primarily responsible for leading a variety of group exercise classes including kickboxing, step, toning, indoor cycling and yoga.
 An 8-week training course is required for application process.
 The group exercise instructor and yoga courses are non-credit classes offered every spring semester and are open to everyone.
 Completion of course does not guarantee employment.
-An informational session will be held early in the spring semester.
-Read full job description.
+More information about the informational session can be found here.
+Read full job description here.

 This position is an unique and exciting leadership opportunity that is reserved for current student employees.
 The student managers have a variety of responsibilities including direct supervision of student staff, marketing, staff_development, maintenance of equipment and assistance in all the overall Fitness Center programming.
 Student manager positions are also available for the personal_training and group_exercise programs.

 The graduate assistants for the Fitness Centers work with the Fitness Center Manager in assuring the efficient and effective function of both facilities.
 A successful candidate for the position must be a full-time graduate student and matriculated into a graduate program at SUNY Oswego by the start of the employment.
 The next anticipated opening(s) will be for the fall 2018 semester.
 For more information, check out the full job description.